Once upon a time,

 as well as many places in between.
 She was a founding member of the

-troupe Nisaa Benezir, and she also directed the student troupe Rashidah
+troupe Nisaa Benezir, and she has also directed the student troupe Rashidah

-with Alamkara, a professional troupe that rose up from Society of Creative
+to dance with Alamkara, a professional troupe that rose up from Society

-Anachronism.
-Faizeh directs two children's troupes as well- Ants in
+of Creative Anachronism.
+Faizeh directs two children's troupes as well-

-Your Pants Belly Dance and the Raqs-a-Belly Sweethearts, both of whom
+Ants in Your Pants Belly Dance and the Raqs-a-Belly Sweethearts, both

 In all her spare time, Faizeh, along with business partner Kris Hellstrom,